brotkrueml/schema-virtuallocation/README.md

 ## Requirements

-The extension works with TYPO3 v9 LTS and TYPO3 v10 LTS.
-It requires at least the schema extension version 1.7.
+The extension works with TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
+It requires
+at least the schema extension version 1.7.

 ## Installation